Coolblue.Anything for a smile

 What kind of connector do you need?

 First, check which connector your iPhone has.
-The iPhone 15 has a USB-C port, older iPhone models have a Lightning port.
+The iPhone 15 and newer have a USB-C port, older iPhone models have a Lightning port.
 You should then look at the other connector of your cable, the part that goes into your charger.
 Fast chargers have an oval USB-C port.
-So you need a USB-C to USB-C or a USB-C to Lightning cable to connect your iPhone to a fast charger.
+This means you need a USB-C to USB-C or a USB-C to Lightning cable to connect your iPhone to a fast charger.
 Old chargers still have a rectangular USB-A port.
 You need a USB-A cable in that case.

 Want an extra sturdy cable?

-Plastic cables are more affordable, but they break faster and less less long.
-To you roll up your cables when you store them?
+Plastic cables are more affordable, but they break faster and last less long.
+Do you roll up your cables when you store them?
 Cables with a woven nylon sleeve are sturdy and flexible.
-This way, they fold less easily when you bend them and they don't tear easily when you pull on them.
+This way, they fold less easily when you bend them and they don't tear easily when you pull them.
 Kevlar cables are made of the same fiber that's used for bulletproof vests.
 These iPhone charging cables are less flexible than plastic cables.

 Do you need more freedom of movement?